 Spillers’ equine nutritionist Clare Barfoot provides one H&H forum user with some helpful advice on how to feed a barefoot horse for optimum health

-Q: “Feeding a barefoot cob — I’m very new to horse ownership and want to research the best diet I should be feeding my cob cross, who I believe has been barefoot her whole life (she is nine-years-old).
+Q: “Feeding a barefoot cob — I’m very new to horse ownership and want to research the best diet I should be feeding my part-bred cob, who I believe has been barefoot her whole life (she is nine-years-old).
 She’s on full livery, so gets fed as part of that, but I want to make sure she’s having what she should be to keep her and her hooves in the best condition.
 Could anyone give me some advice please?”

 A: The importance of healthy hooves has been known for generations of horsemen with the saying “no hoof, no horse” often quoted.
 Hoof problems are a very common headache for horse owners and while good hoof trimming is essential, the importance of sound nutrition is often overlooked.
 Nutrition can play a vital role in the cause and prevention of many hoof problems therefore the growth of healthy hooves is dependent on a well-balanced diet.

 - H&H forum: find out what H&H readers suggested

 - Find out how to feed a good-doer for more energy